danhorst/danhorst.com/content/writing/thought-anit-patterns.md

 ## Galaxy Brain Depression

 It is impossible to know _everything_ even if you limit yourself to a tiny subject area.
+Even if it _were_ possible to know _everything_ at a given moment things grow, expand, and sometimes radically change over time.
+You will be wrong about almost everything in some way or on some timescale.

 ## It's Forests All the Way Down

 The world is spectacularly interconnected.
+There are lifetimes of possibility in every detail.
+You will be a beginner and make beginner mistakes

 ## If Can't Do It Right Don't Do It At All